nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Adding food

 When adding food, the `FridgeFriend` application requires a very specific format, so that all attributes of a given food can be added to the Fridge.
-This might be very troublesome for manual testing.

 Here are some inputs you can try: